AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

 >[!NOTE]
 >
-> Customizing the XML Editor using the `ui_config.json` file is supported until the AEM Guides 2412 and 4.0 releases.
-For newer versions, it is recommended to use extension JSON for customization.
+> From AEM Guides 5.0 and 2502 release onwards, it is recommended to use extension JSON instead od `ui_config.json` for customization.
 For details, refer to the **XML Editor UI Configuration** section above.

 **CSS Template Layout**